osohq/oso/docs/using/polar-syntax.rst

 Polar Language
 ==============

-Polar is a Prolog based logic programming language, specialized for making authorization decisions and tightly integrating with your application's native language.
+Polar is a declarative logic programming language, specialized for making authorization decisions and tightly integrating with your application's native language.